-2 Students receiving a Mississippi Occupational Diploma must document evidence of 540 hours of successful paid employment OR successfully complete a two-year Career & Technical (Vocational) Program.
+&lt;sup>2 Students receiving a Mississippi Occupational Diploma must document evidence of 540 hours Of successful paid employment OR successfully complete a two-year Career & Technical (Vocational) Program.

-3 Students receiving a Mississippi Occupational Diploma must document successful completion of minimum requirements in an Occupational Portfolio.
+&lt;sup>3 Students receiving a Mississippi Occupational Diploma must document successful completion of minimum requirements in an Occupational Portfolio.

-4As required by both IDEA and NCLB, students with disabilities must participate in all applicable aspects of the statewide assessment system.
+&lt;sup>4 As required by both IDEA and NCLB, students with disabilities must participate in all applicable aspects of the statewide assessment system.